-To prevent this I made a door from an old piece of 3.6mm plywood to the front of the cat flap secured in place with a bolt.
+To prevent this, I made a door from an old piece of 3.6mm plywood to the front of the cat flap secured in place with a bolt.
 However, after watching me many times open this new door last year Greebo learnt (after lots of practice) that if he can manage to lift and slide the bolt at the same time then he can let himself out.
-Lifting the bolt and then sliding it before it drops back down is a tricky manoeuvre for a cat so when he's determined it takes him about ten minutes to achieve his goal, which since last summer he done about once or twice every six months; otherwise he just waits for us to get up and then asks to go out, or if we decide to have a lay-in on a morning he'll come and get us up.
-He can also open the back door from the inside when he wants if we don't lock it, he's just tall enough to reach-up and pull down on the door handle and with his weight already on the door it just swings open.
+Lifting the bolt and then sliding it before it drops back down is a tricky manoeuvre for a cat so when he's determined it takes him about ten minutes to achieve his goal, which since last summer, he does about once or twice every six months.
+Otherwise, he just waits for us to get up and then asks to go out, or if we decide to have a lay-in on a morning he'll come and get us up.
+He can also open the back door from the inside when he wants to if we don't lock it—he's just tall enough to reach up and pull down on the door handle and with his weight already on the door, it just swings open.

 'Cat biscuits' is the other area of amusement.
-To keep food costs down we buy in bulk when there are genuine offers and store the surplus in the brick shed which is dry and cool or in the large chest deep freezer in the shed; in the long run it saves a lot of money of food supplies.
+To keep food costs down we buy in bulk when there are genuine offers and store the surplus in the brick shed which is dry and cool or in the large chest deep freezer in the shed; in the long run, it saves a lot of money of food supplies.
 However, when we have a delivery if we leave the bag of cat biscuits in the kitchen while taking other foods down to the shed Greebo will seize the opportunity and rip open the side with his claws; he then sits back and lets Dippy have her feed before having his share.

 Other Interactive Cat Feeders and Toys

 Once kittens become cats they quickly lose interest in new toys unless there is a reward such as food.
-So we keep most of their toys in a toy box for them and offer them out occasionally if they show a renewed interest but generally they're more interested in new toys which all too often are the Christmas decorations at Christmas or empty cardboard boxes if we've had anything delivered.
+So we keep most of their toys in a toy box for them and offer them out occasionally if they show a renewed interest but generally, they're more interested in new toys which all too often are the Christmas decorations at Christmas or empty cardboard boxes if we've had anything delivered.

-However, one activity centre which has proven to maintain interest is the platform on the top of their scratching post.
-They do use the scratching post rather than the carpet, which is good, and they love sitting on the platform on a night from where they look out onto the back garden through the French doors, especially when a hedgehog wonders up the path or foxes decide to play in the garden.
-And while sitting on their platform they occasionally give one of the dangly balls a quick tap or two with their palls; Greebo occasionally pulling one off which I then have to tie back up.
+However, one activity centre has proven to maintain interest is the platform on the top of their scratching post.
+They do use the scratching post rather than the carpet, which is good, and they love sitting on the platform on a night from where they look out onto the back garden through the French doors, especially when a hedgehog wanders up the path or foxes decide to play in the garden.
+And while sitting on their platform they occasionally give one of the dangly balls a quick tap or two with their palls; Greebo occasionally pulling one-off which I then have to tie back up.
 I had to replace the original platform with decking making it bigger and stronger to accommodate Greebo's weight and size which is typical of Maine Coon.

-Video of Our Cats Playing on Their Cat Tree - Interactive Playtime
+Video of Our Cats Playing on Their Cat Tree: Interactive Playtime

-While we were having quality time with our cats (20 minutes of interactive play with them) I took the opportunity to film their fun time with dangly things on sticks on their cat tree; as shown in the highlights below.
+While we were having quality time with our cats (20 minutes of interactive play with them), I took the opportunity to film their fun time with dangly things on sticks on their cat tree; as shown in the highlights below.